An Evaluation of Memory Optimization Methods for Training Neural Networks: How good are existing MOMs, really?

-\textbf{Findings.} As shown in Figure~\ref{fig:case_study_all}, the throughput of most training instances increases with batch size, although to varying degrees.
+In this section, we try to determine if MOMs can enable faster training by increasing the maximum throughput.
+We test the throughput of different training settings by varying the batch size on a single V100.
+As shown in \autoref{fig:case_study_all}, the throughput of most training instances increases with batch size, although to varying degrees.
 The only exception is DTR on Wide-ResNet-50, where the maximum throughput drops from 80.6 records/s to 65.1 records/s as batch size increases from 160 to 200.
 This is because DTR determines the rematerialization policy based on the memory limit dynamically, and evicts more activations as batch size increases and memory budget decreases.

-All training instances display diminishing return as batch size increases.
-For the original training on Bert-Large and Swin-large, the training process is aborted due to out of memory error before reaching a throughput plateau, whereas all other training instances reach a plateau where increasing the batch size barely increases training throughout.
+All training instances display diminishing returns as batch size increases.
+For the original training on Bert-Large and Swin-large, the training process is aborted due to out-of-memory error before reaching a throughput plateau, whereas all other training instances reach a plateau where increasing the batch size barely increases training throughout.

 Lastly, when compared to the original training, all MOMs increase the maximum batch size.
 On average, different MOMs can increase the maximum batch size by 2.6$\times$, 2.8$\times$, 11.2$\times$, 4.5$\times$, 1.8$\times$ for the five evaluated models, which aligns with previous work.